thenexthub/Codira/docs/ABI/TypeMetadata.rst

 Foreign Class Metadata
 ~~~~~~~~~~~~~~~~~~~~~~

-Foreign class metadata describes "foreign" class types, which support Swift
+Foreign class metadata describes "foreign" class types, which support Codira
-reference counting but are otherwise opaque to the Swift runtime.
+reference counting but are otherwise opaque to the Codira runtime.

 - The `nominal type descriptor`_ for the most-derived class type is stored at
   **offset 0**.